shesek/agentapp/README.md

 Install the `appagent` and `superagent` packages from npm.
-The superagent package should be installed alongside appagent (it is not installed as a dependency of appagent - it expects it to already be installed by a parent package)
+The superagent package should be installed alongside appagent (it is not installed as a dependency of appagent - it expects it to already be installed by a parent package).

 ```bash